JordiCarreraVentura/textnorm/README.md

 ##	Summary
 This repository contains Textnorm (after "[text] [norm]alization"), a Python class for detecting multiword expressions over a large corpus of raw free text.

-##	Description and Examples
+##	Description
 A multiword expression is a sequence of words that show a significantly high statistical association and tend to appear together much more often than chance.
-Multiwords are a superset of compounds (*chicken soup*), idioms (*kick the bucket*), phrasal verbs (*come up with*), collocations (*extraordinary circumstances* versus *uncommon circumstances* -both combinations are largely semantically equivalent yet the first one is usually preferred-), and standard multiword entities (*Barack Obama*, *Barack H. Obama*, *Obama*, *Mr. Barack Hussein Obama* and *President Obama* all behave like single units __despite__ the white space).
+Multiwords are a superset of compounds (e.g. *chicken soup*), idioms (*kick the bucket*), phrasal verbs (*come up with*), collocations (*extraordinary circumstances* versus *uncommon circumstances* -both combinations are largely semantically equivalent yet the first one is usually preferred-), and standard multiword entities (*Barack Obama*, *Barack H. Obama*, *Obama*, *Mr. Barack Hussein Obama* and *President Obama* all behave like single units __despite__ the white space).

 In many cases, word tokenization (naïvely performed by splitting at white spaces) results in linguistically incorrect statistics.
-As an example, when calculating the most frequent words in a text, naïve word tokenization will yield *Barack* as a word with a certain frequency, and *Obama* as another word with a frequency very close to that of the first word (but not necessarily the same because their distribution pattern is not bi-univocal).
-What we want is, rather, a single token with a single frequency count.
+As an example, when calculating the most frequent words in a text, naïve word tokenization will yield *Barack* as a word with a certain frequency and *Obama* as another word with a frequency very close to that of the first word (but not necessarily the same because their distribution pattern is not bi-univocal).
+What we want is, rather, a single token consisting of both words and with a single frequency count.
 Ultimately, this can have significant consequences for any statistical approaches relying on the independence assumption, such as Naïve Bayes.

-Put another way, the goal of this library is to minimize the discrepancy between claim i) *white spaces separate words* and ii) *white spaces separate distinct linguistic units*.
-In the standard written form of most languages, cases of claim ii) are only a subset of the cases of claim i) and the difference stands for errors in linguistic analysis.
+Put another way, the goal of this library is to minimize the discrepancy between the following two claims:
+i) *white spaces separate distinct distributionally distinct linguistic units* (our goal) ii) *white spaces separate graphical words* (default situation in many data pipelines) In the standard written form of most languages, cases of claim ii) are only a subset of the cases of claim i) and the difference stands for errors in linguistic analysis that translate into suboptimal statistical language models.

-Textnorm both detects the likely multiword candidates and maps the annotation onto the original file, returning a copy of the input text with all multiwords marked as sequences of words  connected with underscores.
-For illustration, consider the following example:
+Textnorm both detects the likely multiword candidates and maps them as annotation onto the original file, returning a copy of the input text with all multiwords marked as sequences of words  connected with underscores.
+Examples are provided at the bottom for illustration.

-__Input__

-> You want to drive a car--gotta have car insurance.
-You want to live--gotta pay the bare bones insurance premium to live.
-When you don't pay and you get sick and have to go to the emergency room, you're a burden on the system.
-Gotta change that.
-The emergency room is for people like my old neighbors--they loved setting off firecrackers and every once in a while they had to wrap someone's bloody hand in a t-shirt and take them to the emergency room.

-__Output__

-> You want to drive_a_car--gotta have car_insurance.
-You want to live--gotta pay the bare bones insurance premium to live.
-When you don't pay and you get sick and have to go to the_emergency_room, you're a burden on the system.
-Gotta change that.
-The_emergency_room is for people like my old neighbors--they loved setting off firecrackers and every once in a while they had to wrap someone's bloody hand in a t-shirt and take them to the_emergency_room.

-More examples are provided at the bottom.
+### Performance
+#### Speed
+With respect to NLTK's built-in implementation of collocation extraction classes and methods [1], Textnorm is approximately as fast as over small datasets (~1Mb corpora).
+However, Textnorm returns in all cases the normalized input as well, which represents a significantly long part of the processing and one that NLTK does not deal with by default.

+On the other hand, Textnorm is significantly faster than NLTK over larger datasets (~36Mb corpora and above), about 7x: corpus | time to process (in seconds)
+ | NLTK | Textnorm
+1Mb Paul Graham's essays | 6 | 15
+36.6Mb Blog posts | 732 | 109

+#### Parameters
+Textnorm is designed to **not** require parameterization (although all parameters can still be modified at invocation time if necessary).
+Whereas e.g. NLTK returns a list of collocations, in a typical scenario the list is a ranked list (sorted by relevance) of all possible *n*-grams.
+This implies that further post-processing must then be applied on the list (sometimes involving non-trivial steps) in order to filter out irrelevant candidates.
+For instance, below is a list of top 490th-500th best collocations generated by NLTK:

+Over the same data, and without default parameterization, Textnorm *returned* the subset in (a) and did *not* return the subset in (b):

 ##	Usage